Nifalch/Nifalch/README.md

 <h3 align="center">A passionate Web developer from India</h3>

 # 💫 About Me:
 Hi!
-I'm  <br>a tech enthusiast with a B.Tech in Information Technology. <br>I specialize in Python, Web, CyberSecurity, AI, ML, and blockchain technologies
+I'm a tech enthusiast with a B.Tech in Information Technology. <br>I specialize in Python, Web, CyberSecurity, AI, ML, and blockchain technologies

 ## 🌐 Socials: